 - you change your GST filing frequency to 6-monthly

-- a return of income is filed or amended where the residual income tax is calculated at below $2,500 or above $150,000.
+- a return of income is filed or amended where the residual income tax is calculated at below $5,000 or above $150,000 from the 2020 year.

 Use of money interest when using the ratio option